UChicago Medicine AdventHealth Bolingbrook to open new catheterization labs

-UChicago Medicine AdventHealth Bolingbrook will expand access to advanced heart and cancer care with two new state-of-the-art catheterization labs, with construction expected to begin in early 2027.
+UChicago Medicine AdventHealth Bolingbrook will expand access to advanced heart and cancer care with two new state-of-the-art catheterization labs.

+Construction has already begun, and the center expects to begin seeing patients in early 2027.

 A formal groundbreaking ceremony for the labs was held Friday, Nov.
 7, with hospital leadership, local officials and community stakeholders in attendance.

-Note: Editor’s Note: A previous version of this story incorrectly stated construction would begin in early 2027.
-The Herald-News regrets the error.